 - For those with programming skills and already an understanding of C# this might be the best option.

-- C# programming language might require some advanced programming skills but NinjaTrader offers various tutorials to get started.
+- C# programming language might require some advanced programming skills, but NinjaTrader offers various tutorials to get started.
 However, some of the resources are outdated and have not been updated since 2017.
-There are also quite a few third party courses, starting from as little as £13.99.
+There are also several third-party courses, starting from as little as £13.99.

 Winner: NinjaTrader